 Who is OC Energy?

-OC Energy is a privately owned Australian company with our head office and call centre in Melbourne, as well as having offices operating in Sydney, and Brisbane.
+OC Energy is an Australian company with our head office based in Melbourne, as well as having offices operating in Sydney and Brisbane.
 We pride ourselves on being an industry leader of In-building Solutions for multi-unit developments, with our core business being embedded electrical networks.

 We operate a growing number of embedded networks across Eastern Australia.